dwyl/image-classifier/deployment.md

 # Scaling up `fly` machines

 Working with LLMs takes up CPU/GPU and RAM power to execute inference.

 If you've followed the previous guide, you'll already have a simple, free-tier'd `fly.io` machine instance up and running.
-However, you may run into some problems:
+However, you may run into some memory problems.

-- the machine is suspended after an hour of inactivity.
-This means that it takes time to restart, and the model needs to be imported again every time.
-On bigger models, *this is a problem*.

-- you run out of memory.
+You run out of memory.
 You may have come across log messages from `fly.io` stating `Out of memory: Killed progress XXX`.